RTL (Croatian TV channel): Game show series

+Other notable programming

+Acquired programming

+The channel mostly acquires English-language programming, as well as a smaller chunk of regional (Serbian or Slovene) programming.
+Throughout late 2000s and early 2010s, RTL aired popular American sitcoms such as Family Matters (1989–1998), Full House (1987–1994), How I Met Your Mother (2005–2014), Malcolm in the Middle (2000–2005), Step by Step (1991–1997), and The Nanny (1993–1998).
+During this period, Spanish-language telenovelas were also popular on the channel, including Dame Chocolate (2007) and El Rostro de Analía (2008–2009), until Turkish series such as Muhteşem Yüzyıl (2011–2014) took over in the early 2010s.
+Most of such programs were moved to RTL 2 after its launch in 2011, and later to RTL Passion.
+Serbian series that aired on the channel include Južni vetar (2022) and Toma (2023–2024).

+Before launching RTL Kockica in 2014, the channel also focused on programming for children, airing animated series every day in the morning.
+Croatian dubs of series such as Ben 10 (2005–2008), Dexter's Laboratory (1995–2003), PopPixie (2011), Strawberry Shortcake (2003), and Trollz (2005) premiered on RTL.
+The Croatian dub of SpongeBob SquarePants (2000–) also originally premiered RTL, before the series was moved to Nickelodeon with its Croatian-language audio launch in 2011.
+The channel occasionally featured a programming block titled Disney dan (transl.
+Disney Day), airing popular Disney movies such as Finding Nemo (2003) and Frozen (2013).

 Sports

-Throughout all of its daily news programs, RTL Televizija has broadcast daily sports news throughout all of its daily news programs.
 Throughout all of its daily news programs, RTL Televizija has broadcast daily sports news throughout all of its daily news programs.
 The Croatian national football team used to broadcast its away matches there between 2004 and 2007.
 Since 2008, HRT has been broadcasting these matches once again.

 RTL Televizija occasionally also broadcast boxing bouts and the highlights of the Red Bull Air Race events.
 They also bought the TV rights for all the matches of the 2009 World Men's Handball Championship, which was held in Croatia.
 This proved to be a big hit to Croatia's public broadcaster HRT, who even threatened to take legal action against RTL after they refused to sell them the rights to broadcast the match highlights during their news programs.